 - Road travel can be hazardous due to poor maintenance and driving standards

 Albania is one of the poorest countries in Europe, a legacy of its years in economic and political isolation under the Stalinist regime of Enver Hoxha.
 Subsequently, its infrastructure, roads, and healthcare facilities are often in a poor state of repair, which can present hazards for visitors.
-Albania insurance is a must for anyone considering living, working or travelling here.
+Albania insurance is a must for anyone doing business here.

 All travel near the Kosovo border is discouraged due to risks from unexploded mines left over from conflict of 1999.
-In Albania, earth tremors are a fairly regular occurrence and in winter there is a risk of severe weather, especially flooding as occurred in the Shkodra area in December 2010.
+In Albania, earth tremors are a fairly regular occurrence and in winter there is a risk of severe weather.